Sharon Gannon: Early life

 Gannon studied Dance at the University of Washington.
 She began studying yoga, meditation and bhakti practices in 1969.
 Her gurus are Shri Brahmananda Saraswati, Swami Nirmalananda, and Sri K. Pattabhi Jois.
-She met her partner David Life in 1982, and started teaching yoga in 1984.
+Through the grace of Shyamdas, she was initiated into the Pustimarg Sampradaya through Shri Milanbaba Goswami.
+She met her creative partner David Life in 1982, and started teaching yoga in 1984.
 She and Life studied Sivananda Yoga in India in 1986, and co-founded the Jivamukti Yoga Center in New York on their return.
-In 1990 they studied Ashtanga Vinyasa Yoga in Mysore under Pattabhi Jois.
+In 1990 they studied Ashtanga (vinyasa) yoga in Mysore under Pattabhi Jois.

 Gannon was involved with dance, performance art, and music in the Seattle art scene of the late 1970s and early 1980s before moving to New York with musician Sue Ann Harkey in 1983.
 In Seattle, Gannon co-founded the band Audio Letter with Sue Ann Harkey and was part of the group that founded the Salon Apocalypse performance art salon.

 Yoga

 Since 1993, Gannon has presented annually at national and international conferences.
 In 2009 she began organizing the Jivamukti Tribe Gathering conference for advanced teachers.
-With David Life, she teaches a one-month intensive Jivamukti Yoga Teacher Training course every year in the US at the Omega Institute in Rhinebeck, New York, in Europe, and in Central America.
+In 2017, Gannon and Life transferred the ownership and operations of Jivamukti Yoga to Camilla Veen and Hari Mulukutla under the name of Jivamukti Global.
 Jivamukti Yoga is taught worldwide at Jivamukti Yoga Schools, and affiliated centers.

 Her celebrity students include Sting, Russell Simmons, Madonna, and Uma Thurman.